Search for a players profile

 Significant Life Events: No

 GBC Wind Performance Rating: ⭐⭐⭐

 GBC Pressure Rating: ⭐⭐⭐

 Lucas came over to play the European Tour in 2018 after qualifying for the Open Championship and receiving a number of entries to regular events.
 Seven top 10 finishes that year were enough to see him gain his Tour card for the 2019 season.

 2019 proved to be a difficult year and Lucas made difficult decisions at the end of the year regarding his team in an effort to regain control over his game.
-Those changes paid off as he recorded his debut win at the 2020 Dubai Desert Classic.
-That win and several other good results saw him break inside the top 70 in the world rankings for the first time.
+Those changes paid off as he recorded his debut win at the 2020 Dubai Desert Classic and he followed it up with the Irish Open in 2021.
+Those wins and several other good results saw him break inside the top 60 in the world rankings for the first time.

 Lucas hopes to eventually reach the PGA Tour.

 Pressure Performance Analysis